 One-Stop TB Service

-Mobile TB diagnostics in a 20 foot self-sufficient (solar powered) container facilitate fast track screening.
-A smart integration of a dCXR room, CAD, a mini-lab for microscopy and/or Xpert MTB/RIF and internet connectivity responds to the call to innovate for more (cost) effective screening in risk groups to find the missing TB cases.
+Complementary TB diagnostics in a 20 foot solar powered container facilitate fast track screening in key populations.
+A smart integration of a X-ray room, CAD, a mini-lab for Xpert® MTB/RIF and internet connectivity responds to the need for more (cost) effective high throughput screening.

-- Easy to operate in view of the shortage; one of the biggest challenges public health care faces is the lack of skilled health care workers
+- Easy to operate in view of the shortage of skilled health care workers

-- Integrated in DOTS program, so linked to TB treatment services including proper registration and follow-up
+- Integrated in DOTS program and linked to TB treatment services with registration and follow-up

 - Support diagnosis of multiple diseases and contribute to Health System strengthening

-- Economic, per test and for the patient
+- Economic: low cost per test and affordable for the patient

-- Multi-functional X-ray for detection of extra-pulmonary TB and imaging of trauma and extremities
+- Multi-functional: e.g. X-ray for imaging of extra-pulmonary TB, trauma and extremities

 Layout of the "One-Stop TB" Container

-The container unit is internally divided into three parts and two folding screens provide additional external space.
+The container unit can consist of three workspaces and two folding screens can provide additional external space.

-- In the Chest X-ray room the digital X-ray unit is placed and patients are X-rayed in an upright position (PA/LAT)
+- In the X-ray room the digital X-ray unit is placed and patients are X-rayed in an upright position

-- In the well ventilated lab room the sputum samples are processed.
-The room can contain a LED Fluorescent microscope and/or a molecular test unit (GXIV); a specially foamed transport case for the GXIV system and a rubber mat on the table is required for safe transportation.
+- In the well-ventilated laboratory space, a laboratory technician or health care worker can process the sputum samples.
+The room can contain a LED Fluorescent microscope and/or a molecular test unit (GeneXpert machine); a specially foamed transport case for the GXIV system and a rubber mat ensures safe transportation and use of the equipment in outreach settings.

-- Fall-out screens provide shelter and a separate waiting and sputum collection area for the suspects and patients.
+- Fall-out screens provide shelter and a separate waiting and sputum collection area.